 Mansour Forouzesh

 Mansour Forouzesh is an Iranian-born, Hungary-based filmmaker, photographer, and interdisciplinary artist whose practice spans narrative cinema, documentary filmmaking, photography, installation, and artistic research.
 Active since 2005, his work consistently investigates the relationship between narrative, perception, and meaning, bridging cinematic storytelling with visual and conceptual art practices.
-His films and artworks have been presented at over 70 international film festivals, exhibitions, and academic platforms across Europe, the Middle East, and beyond.
+His films and artworks have been presented at more than 70 international film festivals, exhibitions, and academic platforms across Europe, the Middle East, and beyond.

 Artistic and Filmmaking Practice